Gabry730/Discord-invclient-bot/README.md

 Made by mzn#7933
 Check out my website https://invismind.net

+# Setup
+1. Make new application
+2. copy token and set token in settings.json
+3. Make new folder called data
+4. Start and your done!

 # Invitation
 If you wanna invite this bot to your discord server just put in (https://discord.com/api/oauth2/authorize?client_id=722223354320519278&permissions=8&scope=bot) into your browser.